Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Results and discussions

-For the I$w$CDM model, we find that CMB+BAO+SN can offer tight constraints on all parameters, while GW data only give very weak constraints on all parameters except $H_0$.
+For the I$w$CDM1 model, we find that CMB+BAO+SN can offer tight constraints on all parameters, while GW data only give weak constraints on all parameters except $H_0$.
 However, all parameters can be constrained more stringent with the help of combining with GW data.
 For instance, the constraint precision of $H_0$ and $\Omega_{\rm{m}}$ is improved by a factor of two when the CMB+BAO+SN data combine with GW.
-Concerning the coupling constant $\beta$, a tight constraint from existing CMB+BAO+SN, $\beta=0.0012\pm{0.0048}$, also indicates that there is no interaction between two dark sectors.
-For this model, the combination of CMB+BAO+SN and GW does not significantly improve the precision of $\beta$, $\beta=0.0008\pm{0.0045}$.
+Concerning the coupling constant $\beta$, a tight constraint from existing CMB+BAO+SN, $\beta=0.0012\pm{0.0045}$, also indicates that there is no interaction between two dark sectors.
+When combined with GW (case 1), we find that the constraint on the interaction parameter $\beta$ is not significantly improved, with a result of $\beta=0.0008^{+0.0045}_{-0.0041}$.
+However, when combined with GW (case 2), the error of $\beta$ improves to $0.0029$, but its best-fit value shifts to 0.0131, which means dark matter decay into dark energy.